 Bugs!
 Bugs!
-Bugs! by Bob Barner is a good book for little ones interested in bugs, but not ready for a full non fiction science book.
-Various bugs are introduced with a fact about them, and the coolest part of the book is the page with the life size illustrations of all the bugs.
+Bugs! by Bob Barner is a good book for little ones interested in bugs, but not ready for a full nonfiction science book.
+The book gave interesting facts about the various bugs introduced.
+But, the coolest part of the book is the page with the life-size illustrations of all the bugs.
 The illustrations are bright and fun and the length is perfect for toddlers and young preschoolers.

-An Ant’s Day Off by Bonny Becker is an interesting tale about an ant who has lived his whole life never seeing the sky , or anything beyond the tunnels he works in until one day he decides to take the day off.
-The text was a little long for my son who kept flip flopping on my bed, but he didn’t want me to close the book either.
-The story was solid though, my favorite part was when he tried to return to his tunnel and the guard he expected to give him heck, was supportive and even shared that he too has taken a day off.
+An Ant’s Day Off by Bonny Becker is an interesting tale about an ant who has lived his whole life never seeing the sky or anything beyond the tunnels he works.
+Until one day he decides to take the day off.
+The text was a little long for my son who kept flip flopping on my bed.
+But he didn’t want me to close the book either.
+The story was solid, though.
+My favorite part was when he tried to return to his tunnel and the guard he expected to give him heck?
+Was supportive and shared that he too has taken a day off.

-Ace Lacewing: Bug Detectiveby David Bierdrzycki is such a fun read, I started it thinking it would go over my son’s head but he sat listening the whole time.
+Ace Lacewing: Bug Detective by David Bierdrzycki is such a fun read.
+I started it thinking it would go over my son’s head but he sat listening to it the whole time.
 The mystery begins with a missing Queen bee and will have you guessing who is behind her disappearance as Ace tries to solve it.
-There was a lot of humor that was lost on my then 2 year old but the fun Dick Tracy like illustrations kept him happy while I snickered at the jokes he missed.
+There was a lot of humor that was lost on my then 2-year-old.
+But the fun Dick Tracy like illustrations kept him happy while I snickered at the jokes he missed.
 Very fun read for kids that aren’t yet ready for a chapter book but outgrowing pictures ones.

 Percival the Plain Little Caterpillar by Helen Brawley is one of my son’s favorite books right now, due to the fact that there are shiny and shimmery pictures throughout!
-The story though leaves something to be desired, as the message seems to be that being plain is bad and the only fix for poor Percival is when he turns into a beautiful butterfly!
+The story does leave something to be desired.
+The message seems to be that being plain is bad and the only fix for poor Percival is when he turns into a beautiful butterfly!
 When reading this to my class I would often interject with questions to my students about what they thought was cool about Percival, and that combated the undesirable message that you have to be beautiful to be worthy.

 The Crunching Munching Caterpillar by Sheridan Cain is another story about a caterpillar who is not happy about his lot in life.
 There is a fair bit of language that some parents would object to.
-This caterpillar is often reminded that he is too fat to fly- so that poses a few challenges to parents like myself who are trying to instill healthy body images as well as using respectful words with others in our children.
-I have dealt with this book in two ways, first by saying that the caterpillar is getting fat but it’s a good thing because he will be sleeping for a long time in his chrysalis and needs that fat to live.
-Also I have simply replaced fat with big, a word that is much less ugly to many people’s ears.
+This caterpillar is often reminded that he is too fat to fly.
+So that poses a few challenges to parents like myself who are trying to instill healthy body images as well as using respectful words with others in our children.
+I have dealt with this book in two ways.
+First by saying that the caterpillar is getting fat.
+But that’s a good thing for him.
+That he will be able to sleep for a long time in his chrysalis and needs that fat to live.
+Also, I have simply replaced fat with big, a word that is much less ugly to many people’s ears.

 The Very Quiet Cricket by Eric Carle is another favorite the story is all about a little cricket who is trying and trying to chirp like the others to talk to all the bugs talking to him but he can’t!
 Whenever I read it to children ( and it was a classroom favorite too) I would wiggle my shoulders like I was trying to rub my wings together just like the cricket.
 Kids latched on to that and I loved seeing them so engaged by the repetitive but never boring book.
-I thought seeing 12 little 3 year olds wiggling was precious but one little 3 year old is pretty cute doing it too!
-Of course there is a “surprise” at the end that toddlers and preschoolers alike will love.
+I thought that seeing 12 little 3-year-olds wiggling was precious but one little 3-year-old is pretty cute doing it too!
+Of course, there is a “surprise” at the end that toddlers and preschoolers alike will love.

 Beetle Bop by Denise Fleming is a beautifully illustrated book with a melodic rhyming text and fantastic descriptive words.
-The pages are saturated with color and the pictures are all done from a bugs perspective so feet, birds and lizards all seem huge to the reader and you start to see what it might be like to be so small!
+The pages are saturated with color and the pictures were done from a bug’s perspective.
+So feet, birds, and lizards all seem huge to the reader.
+They start to see what it might be like to be so small!
 It was very reminiscent of Honey, I Shrunk the Kids My son loved this book and so did I!

 Miss Spider’s Abc Book by David Kirk has the most vivid and beautiful illustrations.
-The text is simple and flows well but the value is in the illustrations, they cover all sorts of bugs and are so bright that they will appeal to your child!
+The text is simple and flows well.
+However, the value is in the illustrations.
+They cover all sorts of bugs and are so bright that they will appeal to your child!

 Buzz by Eileen Spinelli is a really sweet tale about a little bee who loves everything about being a bee, especially flying!
-When she finds out that bees should actually not be able to fly her confidence in herself and her favorite thing about being a bee is lost.
+When she finds out that bees should actually not be able to fly?
+She lost the confidence in herself and her favorite thing about being a bee.
 Luckily that is not where this adorable tale ends and your children will love it.
 My son came running into the kitchen where I was reading this to my daughter who screamed at me until I let her hold the book so she could touch the adorable little bee.